 Only agnolotti are easier to make than ravioli.
 Really, they are.
 And agnolotti can be filled with anything.
 I have a recipe for venison agnolotti in my book Buck, Buck, Moose, and these are filled with squirrel.
 Yep, squirrel.

-But just enough to make a big batch of filled pasta.
 Basically when you are making meat-filled agnolotti, or any filled pasta, you want to make a tasty meat paste.
 Yeah, that sounds not-so-good, but it is.
 You need it to be so good you find yourself eating it uncontrollably, and it needs to be very finely chopped or processed so that when you eat an agnolotto it all comes together seamlessly.